michaelyang1/Teachable/README.md

 ### Contacts page
 * All your contacts and their profile images will display on this page
-* Tapping on a contact opens a chat log with them
+* Tapping on a contact opens a conversation with them

 <p align="center">
   <img src="https://user-images.githubusercontent.com/60278399/135770523-ab4f0b34-3ca7-4b2c-bb99-41ecb5fea76b.jpg" width="300px" height="600px"/>